Mouse Guard in Fate

 While in between campaigns a couple of months ago, one of my groups decided to do some one shots and mini campaigns; one of which was in the setting of the Mouse Guard.
 If you haven't heard of the Mouse Guard, you should definitely go check it out.
 It started as a comic series by David Petersen with AMAZING art and some really cool lore.
 Its a story of mice that have organized and fortified a chunk of the wild for themselves.
 An RPG system, based on the Burning Wheel, was written for it later on and is now on its second edition.

 However I personally prefer Fate and my players already knew the system, so I used Fate Core to run a Mouse Guard mini-campaign and wanted to share the conversion with you.
-The only that I changed to make this setting work was the character creation process.
+The only thing that I changed to make this setting work was the character creation process.
 It still mostly follows Fate Core with a few tweaks.

 Names in the Mouse Guard comic books are mainly old English in origin.
 Take a look at this site for a list of possible names.